Temurgugu/starter-research-group/content/authors/Norman Backhaus/_index.md

 ---
 # Display name
-title: Gvantsa Salukvadze
+title: Norman Backhaus

 # Username (this should match the folder name)
 authors:
-- 吳恩達
+- Norman Backhaus

 # Is this the primary user of the site?
 superuser: false